AdrieanKhisbe/bundle-phobia-cli/README.md

 [![Build Status](https://travis-ci.org/AdrieanKhisbe/bundle-phobia-cli.svg?branch=master)](https://travis-ci.org/AdrieanKhisbe/bundle-phobia-cli)
 [![codecov](https://codecov.io/gh/AdrieanKhisbe/bundle-phobia-cli/branch/master/graph/badge.svg)](https://codecov.io/gh/AdrieanKhisbe/bundle-phobia-cli)

-> Cli for the node BundlePhobia Service
+> Cli for the node [BundlePhobia](https://bundlephobia.com/) Service

+## About

+[BundlePhobia](https://bundlephobia.com/) is a tool to help you _find the cost of adding a npm package to your bundle_.
+It enables you to query package sizes.

 ## Installation